noam1610/serveur-tuto-shop-car/README.md

 We will try to build a server for manganing shops of cars.
 The server should be able to:
 * Create a shop with starting cash
-* A shop can buy buy and sell cars
+* A shop can buy and sell cars
 * Get the cash available in the store